Oakdale & Holly Bush Ramble

 ROUTE COLOUR KEY: Traffic-free Quiet Road Shared Use Steep Hill

-You probably noticed that the images were taken on two different rides, two different bikes, and with two different cameras.
+You might have noticed that the images were taken on two different rides, two different bikes, and with two different cameras.
 March and April can be pretty cold and wet.
 The temperature varies greatly from ±0°c. to the ±14°c.

 Also because this feature covers several rides, it explains why there isn't a Report Card... and to be honest, it's such a short ride, I don't see that it really needs one.